jumptrading/influx-spout/README.md

 # Subject to publish received measurements on.
 This must be a list with one item.
 nats_subject = ["influx-spout"]

-# How many messages to collect before forwarding to the NATS server.
+# The maximum number of inbound HTTP writes to batch before forwarding to the
-# Increasing this number reduces NATS communication overhead but increases
+# NATS server.
+Increasing this number reduces NATS communication overhead but
-# latency.
+# increases latency.
-batch = 10
+batch_max_count = 10

 # The maximum amount of time the listener will hold on to batched
 # lines.
 If this age is reached, the batch is written to NATS.